Can You Eat Microgreen Roots? Here's Why We Don't

 Microgreens: Medium-Based Growing

 Microgreens follow a completely different path.
-Whether grown in soil, coco coir, or on reusable grow mediums, microgreens are not rinsed continuously during their growth cycle.
+Whether grown in soil, coco coir, or on reusable silicone grow mediums, microgreens are not rinsed continuously during their growth cycle.
 The roots develop in constant contact with the growing medium, anchoring the plant as it matures.

 As the root system establishes itself in the medium, several things accumulate in the root zone: